Clicky

 Take LGBTQ+ youth (specifically transgender youth), for example.
 These young people face extraordinary risk, as anti-trans legislation and social isolation can lead to unsafe conditions in abusive or unstable housing situations.

-Trans youth are the focus of legislative attacks, and in 2022 alone, state legislatures across the U.S. have introduced over 130 anti-trans bills, according to the legislative tracker from Freedom For All Americans.
+Trans youth are the focus of increasingly volatile legislative attacks, and in 2023 alone, state legislatures across the U.S. introduced over 500 anti-LGBTQ+ bills, according to a legislative tracker from the ACLU.

-These bills often attempt to make healthcare for trans youth a crime, exclude trans youth from participating in sports, target parents of trans youth, and perpetuate harmful stigmas.
+These bills often attempt to make healthcare for trans youth a crime, exclude trans youth from participating in sports, target parents of trans youth, perpetuate harmful stigmas, and more.

 The damage of these anti-trans bills — and the sociopolitical narrative surrounding trans people — is deadly.
 In fact, 42% of LGBTQ+ youth seriously considered attempting suicide in 2021, including more than half of transgender and nonbinary youth, according to the Trevor Project.